trezor/trezor-suite/trezor-link/README.md

 ```

-Similarly with chrome and its module; no need to use node-fetch replacement in Chrome though, since it's built-in there.
+We have several transports.

+* `trezor-link/lib/bridge` uses bridge
+* `trezor-link/lib/extension` uses official TREZOR Chrome Extension by contacting it
+* `trezor-link/lib/parallel` allows you to use more transports at the same time
+  * useful when you have different classes of device - for example, virtual UDP simulator *and* actual device
+  * `ParallelTransport` creates a new transport that acts like a normal transport from outside
+* `trezor-link/lib/fallback` tries to init multiple transports and uses the first one
+* `trezor-link/lib/lowlevel` creates a low-level transport that "actually" talks to the device; you need to select one of the plug-ins
+  * `trezor-link/lib/lowlevel/chrome-hid` is a plug-in for HID API inside Chrome App environment (note: you should try to use `trezor-link/lib/extension` first)
+  * `trezor-link/lib/lowlevel/chrome-udp` is for a virtual simulator (internal SatoshiLabs tool, not yet released),which is connected via UDP inside Chrome App environment
+  * `trezor-link/lib/lowlevel/node-hid` is for HID API inside Node environment

+Notes
+---
+We are transpiling to JS that runs on chrome >= 49 and node >= 5, since it doesn't run anywhere else anyway and there is no need to transpile to the other environments.
+If you have a reason why to transpile to anything else (older node / other browser), just write a github issue!

+Source is annotated with Flow types, so it's more obvious what is going on from source code.

+We use `node-hid` as a dependency, but it's only used in node environment and it's compiled from C++, which might cause some issues down the line.
+Ping us if it's a problem.

 Flow
 ----
 If you want to use flow for typechecking, just include the file as normally, it will automatically use the included flow file.
-However, you need to add flowtype/bitcoinjs-libs.js to your `[libs]` (or copy it yourself from flow-typed repository), and probably other libs from
+However, you need to add `flowtype/*.js` to your `[libs]` (or copy it yourself from flow-typed repository), and probably libs from flowconfig.

-I myself recommend 100% using Flow, but it can be a pain to set up, so it's on you.

 License
 ----